grp-bork/gunc/docs/source/usage.rst

 GUNC MERGE_CHECKM
 -----------------

 Merge outputs of GUNC and checkM.
 Both should have been run on the same input files.
-CheckM qa should be run with `-o 2 --tab_table` parameters.
+CheckM qa should be run with `-f qa.tsv -o 2 --tab_table` parameters.
 If run without `-o 2` the extra columns will be empty.

 Required Flags
 ^^^^^^^^^^^^^^